Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Dragon War - Variants](https://www.nexusmods.com/skyrimspecialedition/mods/51310) - Includes just the dragon variants

 - [Haugbui - A Draugr Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/26188) - A lightweight overhaul providing balance adjustments, new items, unique boss designs, and some more variants to the draugr enemies

+- [Konahrik's Accoutrements](https://www.nexusmods.com/skyrimspecialedition/mods/22206) - Make encounters with the named Dragon Priests a more challenging and rewarding experience

 ## Locations